okatsn/MyTeXLife/README.md

 I've tried to solve this problem at the building stage but all attempts failed.
 See `README.md` in `projects/`.

-Go to branch try-fixpermissions-a to continue.
+Go to branch try-fixperm to continue.

 ## Hints